set(1p) — Linux manual page

 supports the User Portability Utilities option.
 All jobs

 shall be run in their own process groups.
-Immediately
+Immediately before

-background job, a message reporting the exit status of the
+job, a message reporting the exit status of the background

-standard error to that effect, formatted as described by
+that effect, formatted as described by the jobs utility.
+In

-the jobs utility.
-In addition, if a job changes status
+addition, if a job changes status other than exiting (for

-other than exiting (for example, if it stops for input or
+example, if it stops for input or output or is stopped by a

-output or is stopped by a SIGSTOP signal), the shell shall
+SIGSTOP signal), the shell shall write a similar message

-write a similar message immediately prior to writing the
+immediately prior to writing the next prompt.
+This option is

-next prompt.
-This option is enabled by default for
+enabled by default for interactive shells.

 -n The shell shall read commands but does not execute them;

 this can be used to check for shell script syntax errors.
+An

-An interactive shell may ignore this option.
+interactive shell may ignore this option.

--o Write the current settings of the options to standard
+-o Write the current settings of the options to standard output

-output in an unspecified format.
+in an unspecified format.

 +o Write the current option settings to standard output in a

-format that is suitable for reinput to the shell as
+format that is suitable for reinput to the shell as commands

-commands that achieve the same options settings.
+that achieve the same options settings.

 -o option